 National Portfolio Day

 Thinking about pursuing art or design in college?
 Don't miss National Portfolio Day.
 It's a chance to have admissions representatives from art and design colleges review your portfolio and give you feedback.
-Come armed with your best work — whether that means finished pieces, works in progress, or sketchbooks — and we'll give suggestions on how to make your portfolio even more impressive (so it's ready when you apply to CCAD).
+Come armed with your best work—whether that means finished pieces, works in progress, or sketchbooks—and we'll give suggestions on how to make your portfolio even more impressive (so it's ready when you apply to CCAD).

-National Portfolio Day events
+Learn more about National Portfolio Day below.

 What is National Portfolio Day?